 4. Experience the Alamo City Ghost Tour

 San Antonio was founded in 1718, making it one of the oldest cities in the United States.
 Since it has a long history, it is also natural to hear some ghoststories from residents.
 If you are into horror and thrilling activities, then you will enjoy the Alamo City Ghost Tour.
 This activity will immerse you in the paranormal activity scene of the city by recounting grisly tales of death, murder, and public executions that occurred along the alleys and streets of downtown San Antonio.
 It is learning San Antonio’s history in a more exciting and unique way.
+After this tour, you will find yourself searching for ghost hunting kit.

 5. Try Some Beer at the Ranger Creek Brewing and Distillery